SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 **Technical Stack:** React/TypeScript frontend, Node.js/Express backend, deployed on Vercel serverless functions.

-### 3.2 Evaluation Design: Co-Design Think-Aloud
+### 3.2 Evaluation Design: Conceptual Walkthrough & Self-Guided Exploration

-To validate the system, we rejected standard usability metrics (time-on-task) in favor of a **Conceptual Evaluation** using a "Think Aloud" protocol.
-This method captures the cognitive processes and immediate reactions of domain experts as they interact with the tool, providing rich qualitative data about the system's value proposition and ethical implications.
+We conducted user studies with three domain experts—a music educator, a songwriter, and a professional violinist—to gather qualitative insights.
+Rather than assigning specific tasks to measure standard usability metrics, we used a **conceptual walkthrough approach** via live screen-sharing and a guided interview script.
+This method focused on conceptual validation and co-design input, letting us demonstrate the backend harmonization logic and establish ethical framing.

-**Participants:** We recruited three distinct domain experts to represent our target user personas:
+**Participants:** We recruited three distinct domain experts representing our target user personas:

-1. **Professional Violinist:** A conservatory student with extensive chamber music experience.
-This participant represents the "gigging professional" persona, who needs rapid arrangements for performance contexts.
+1. **Professional Violinist:** A conservatory student with extensive chamber music experience, representing the "gigging professional" persona who needs rapid arrangements for performance contexts.

-2. **Songwriter/Arranger:** A multi-instrumentalist representing the "gigging/pop" arranger demographic.
-This participant brings expertise in contemporary music styles and arrangement workflows.
+2. **Songwriter/Arranger:** A multi-instrumentalist representing the "gigging/pop" arranger demographic, bringing expertise in contemporary music styles and arrangement workflows.

-3. **Music Educator:** An orchestra director with experience in niche genres (Mariachi).
-This participant represents the educator persona, who needs tools that support student learning and diverse repertoire.
+3. **Music Educator:** An orchestra director with experience in niche genres (Mariachi), representing the educator persona who needs tools that support student learning and diverse repertoire.

+**Two-Phase Protocol:**

+**Phase 1 - Conceptual Walkthrough:** Remote video sessions with live screen-sharing where we demonstrated the system and walked participants through the harmonization process.
+We used a guided interview script covering background, initial impressions, harmony feedback, use cases, ethical concerns, and feature requests.
+This phase focused on understanding the conceptual value of the tool, gathering co-design input, and building trust through transparency about how the system works.

+**Phase 2 - Self-Guided Exploration:** After the live demo, participants got the deployable app link and project materials to do deep, self-guided usability testing on their own time.
+This structure built trust through the initial walkthrough while letting users explore the tool's creative control and customization features individually, providing more authentic feedback about real-world usage.
+We plan to follow up with participants after they've had time to use the app independently to gather additional insights.

-**Protocol:** Remote video sessions where participants tried the app and talked through their thoughts.
-We covered background, interface impressions, harmony feedback, use cases, ethical concerns, and feature requests.
-Sessions were recorded and transcribed for thematic analysis, focusing on value, control needs, quality concerns, and ethical implications (Tchemeube et al., 2024; Newman et al., 2023).
+**Data Collection:** Sessions were recorded and transcribed for thematic analysis, focusing on perceived value, control needs, quality concerns, and ethical implications (Tchemeube et al., 2024; Newman et al., 2023).
+The two-phase approach captured both immediate reactions during the walkthrough and more considered feedback from independent exploration.

 ---